benjmin-r/squeakyvessel.com/_posts/2015-05-12-mature-developers.md

 #### Empathy

-Empathy is noting, and better even knowing, the situation another person is in.
+Empathy is noticing, and better even knowing, the situation another person is in.

 And it's really is one of my favourite words and concepts.
 Without empathy you cannot be effective or even successful in working together with others.

 You need to be empathic to resolve more conflicts than you create and therefore providing value to and with others.
-And so empathy is an absolutely required skill for mature developers.
+So empathy is an absolutely required skill for mature developers.

 Empathy enables understanding others’ goals.
 But before that, one must have a